Teaching Modal Verbs

 • NOT - You don't should use a pen.

-6. Semi-modal verbs include ought to, have to, be able to, need to, going to, supposed to, and had better.
+6. Semi-Modal Verbs include ought to, have to, be able to, need to, going to, supposed to, and had better.
 These have a different grammar and that must be learned.

 Leave a comment